CloudlyFog/CabManagementSystem/README.md

-# CabManagementSystem
+# Project CabManagementSystem
-system for taxies ordering.
+that project is a system for managing ordering taxi.